ErkoKnoll/cordova-plugin-background-mode/README.md

 Plugin for the [Cordova][cordova] framework to perform infinite background execution.

-Most mobile operating systems are multitasking capable, but most apps dont need to run while in background and not present for the user.
+Most mobile operating systems are multitasking capable, but most apps don't need to run while in background and not present for the user.
 Therefore they pause the app in background mode and resume the app before switching to foreground mode.
 The system keeps all network connections open while in background, but does not deliver the data until the app resumes.

 #### Store Compliance
-Infinite background tasks are not official supported on most mobile operation systems and thus not compliant with public store vendors.
-A successful submssion isn't garanteed.
+Infinite background tasks are not officially supported on most mobile operation systems and thus not compliant with public store vendors.
+A successful submission isn't guaranteed.

 Use the plugin by your own risk!